Christmas is a great time to celebrate Jesus. However, it is also a very busy time, so we need to be intentional.

 9 Play with your nativity set

 Get a set which can be safely played with including a Jesus who can come out of the manger.
 Then play!
-Here’s some ideas to inspire you:
+Here are some ideas to inspire you:

 - Use it to act out the Christmas story as you read it from the Bible